-Visualization options for microarray data can be configured using "Microarray Settings Dialog" (Microarray | View Visual Settings) in PATIKAweb (Figure 5-14).
+Visualization options for microarray data can be configured using "Microarray Settings Dialog" (Microarray | Visual Settings) in PATIKAmad (Figure 5-16).
 You can specify any number of colors and corresponding values for desired color-coding.
-Then in-between values are displayed with in-between colors computed accordingly.
-Alternatively, the user may select the option "Auto-calculate values" and the color coding will be done between the two selected colors ranging from the minimum and maximum values in the experiment set(s).
+Then, in-between values are displayed with in-between colors computed accordingly.
+Alternatively, the user may select the option "Auto-calculate values" and the color coding will be done between the two selected colors ranging from the minimum and maximum values in the experiment set(s) if visualizing average of a group, or -2 and 2 if doing a comparison.

-Furthermore, optionally, values can be displayed on related pathway view objects as labels in addition to the color-coding of the objects by clicking on the option "Display values on view".
+Furthermore, optionally, values can be displayed on related pathway view objects as labels in addition to the color-coding of the objects by clicking on the option "Display values on nodes".